If you don't measure it, you cant manage it.

 Microbial analysis for beneficial bacteria and fungi such as Mycorrhiza, Trychoderma and Bacillus can be expensive however so can an application of beneficial microbes where it is not needed.
 Under certain circumstances the justification for a test can be beneficial especially in high value crops covering smaller areas or possibly where the use of Myccorrhizal Fungi to combat Rhizoctonia is proposed in a management zone.
 The use of biologicals presents itself as confusing with many opinions and companies promoting products.
 AGree consultants are happy to help clarify the area and to discuss the testing and use of these beneficial biologicals.

-Compost and soil ameliorants are used across the spectrum of agriculture with varying success.
+Soil ameliorants are used across the spectrum of agriculture with varying success.
 AGree consultants are happy to advise based on soil analysis a soil health programme to include products that are locally available.
 We advise that for manures and products with unknown analysis that samples are taken before recommendations are made to ensure correct products at the correct rates are used.
-The benefits of soil organic matter have been researched and published , however the use of manures and poor composts can result in nutrition draw down and excess nutrients which are either leached or cause other minerals to become less available to the plant.
+The benefits of soil organic matter have been researched and published; however the use of manures and poor composts can result in nutrition draw down and excess nutrients which are either leached or cause other minerals to become less available to the plant.